2020 Texas A&M Aggies softball team

-The 2020 Texas A&M Aggies softball team represents Texas A&M University in the 2020 NCAA Division I softball season.
-The Aggies play their home games at Davis Diamond.
+The 2020 Texas A&M Aggies softball team represented Texas A&M University in the 2020 NCAA Division I softball season.
+The Aggies played their home games at Davis Diamond.

 Previous season

 The Aggies finished the 2019 season 28–27 overall, and 6–18 in the SEC to finish last in the conference.
 The Aggies went 0–2 in the Austin Regional during the 2019 NCAA Division I softball tournament.

 Preseason

 SEC preseason poll

 The SEC preseason poll was released on January 15, 2020.